 On the Benbulben forest walk also known as the Gortarowey looped walk, you’ll be rewarded with peaceful surroundings and panoramic views.
 You’ll love the distinctive shape of the mountain and the ever-flowing beauty of its ragged edges.

 Rhododendrons – Although they are a non-native, invasive species in Ireland, with its vibrant, eye-popping curtains of pink and purple blooms covering Ireland’s landscape in the months of May and June Rhododendron is a sight to behold.
-Easily recognisable by its distinctive flowers and large dark green, oval leaves, the plant can be found in the wilder parts of the Irish countryside, Benbulben Forest walk including.
+Easily recognisable by its distinctive flowers and large dark green, oval leaves, the plant can be found in the wilder parts of the Irish countryside, Benbulben Forest walks including.

 Unique Fauna – There are many plants around Benbluben that you won’t find anywhere else in Ireland and many of them are artic in origin.
 A rare plant known as Tea Leaf Willow or Irish Willow grows high up on the North Face Gullys of Benbulben.